Betting Bill In Maryland to Include Redskins FedEx FieldLegalMaryland

-Maryland has revised their current bill in regard to sports betting.
+Maryland has revised their current bill in regard to sports betting sites.
 If the initiative passes, it will also include in-stadium betting.
 The progression of this proposal is a huge win for legislators concerned of industry exclusion.

 Senate Revises Previous Bill to Spark Gaming Community